 A simple ball on a cord is helping people across the globe find calm and relaxation.
 With stress and anxiety becoming frequent guests in our lives, one begins to wonder if relaxation is an achievable goal or some kind of mythological creature that we can only catch glimmers of through the haze of existential dread. […]

 A clinical study shows that spinning a weight in circles around your body improves quality of life for seniors.
 Poi is an art form that dates back hundreds of years to the Māori of New Zealand.
 The act of practicing poi involves spinning a weight on the end of a cord in circular patterns around […]

 Spinning a weight on the end of a cord in circles may be the next Parkinson’s physical therapy treatment.
-More than 10 million people worldwide are living with Parkinson’s Disease (PD), a neurodegenerative condition that affects the brain and nervous system.
-There is currently no cure for PD, but we know exercise and movement play a […]
+Download the Poi & Parkinson’s .pdf for further details on this work More than 10 million people worldwide are living with Parkinson’s Disease (PD), a neurodegenerative condition that affects the brain and nervous system.
+There is currently […]

 Während eines Krankenhausaufenthaltes im März diesen Jahres kam Anja auf mich zu.
 Da sie von meiner Liebe zur Handarbeit wusste, bat sie mich ihr beim kordeln der Maori Poi zu helfen.
 Ich sagte sofort zu und machte mir viele Gedanken über die Herstellung der perfekten Maori-Poi.
 Wichtig war es mir auf den Plastik-Kopf zu verzichten und sie auch robust und gut bespielbar zu gestalten.

 Rosie chats about her Parkinson's diagnosis and how Rose Poi is helping an entire hospital in Germany spin their health around.